 Gold Monetisation Scheme was introduced to replace the existing Gold Deposit Scheme (GDS), 1999.
 The scheme facilitates the gold depositors to earn interest of 2.25% annually for a short-term deposit of one year to three years.
 An interest rate of 2.5% is provided to the depositors for medium and long-term deposits.
 Launched in 2015, the scheme ensures the mobilization of gold possessed by various families and institutions in India.

 Some of the key features of Gold Monetisation Scheme are:

-- The scheme provides short term bank deposits (1-3 yrs), medium deposits (5-7 yrs) and long term government deposit (12-15 yrs) with no maximum limit of investment.
+- The scheme provides short-term bank deposits (1-3 yrs), medium deposits (5-7 yrs), and long-term government deposits (12-15 yrs) with no maximum limit of investment.

-- A minimum deposit of 30gm raw gold can be made under this scheme in the form of gold bar, coin or jewellery.
+- A minimum deposit of 30gm raw gold can be made under this scheme in the form of a gold bar, coin or jewelry.

 - The scheme allows premature withdrawal after a minimum lock-in period.
 However, it charges a penalty for such withdrawals.